CRA vs ISO 27001: The Compliance Gaps Your ISMS Won't Cover

 ENISA reporting procedure Vulnerability notification via national CSIRT

-CVD policy Coordinated disclosure per Art.
-13(6)
+CVD policy Coordinated disclosure per Annex I, Part II(5)

 Practical Integration Steps